 I grabbed a second set of cuffs, which I used to lock my prisoner to the handle of her own door.
 It was sturdy enough to withstand any attempt by a normal person to break it down with their bare hands.
 Perhaps if she had a fire ax in her office, she could have broken free.
 “Just so we’re clear, you can’t run from me.
 Don’t try.”

-The visible top half, looked much like a geode if the crystals had formed on the outside instead of the inside.
+The visible top half of “her” looked much like a geode if the crystals had formed on the outside instead of the inside.
 If one ignored all the tiny triangular shapes which covered the surface, it was shaped like a dodecahedron only a bit smaller than a basketball.
 It was a deep purple color, and the more I looked the more I realized the triangles were almost fractal in their nature, which each surface making way for a new forest of even smaller angular patterns.
 In many ways, it reminded me of the wrinkles of a brain.

 <If you stare at me any longer, you’ll make your girlfriend jealous.>